handsontable/handsontable/docs/next/guides/columns/column-filter.md

 // Add elements to header on `afterGetColHeader` hook. const addInput = (col, TH) => {
-  // Hooks can return value other than number (for example `columnSorting` plugin use this). if (typeof col !== 'number') {
+  // Hooks can return a value other than number (for example `columnSorting` plugin uses this). if (typeof col !== 'number') {
     return col;
   }